 Close and lock lid

-Let sit for 10 minutes with lid open before slicing
+Let the meat rest for at least 10 minutes with before slicing